 The person who creates the Trust is the Settlor.
 They must be an adult of sound mind.
 The Settlor chooses who can benefit from the Trust, known as the Beneficiaries, and states how and when they can benefit from the gifted assets or death benefits.
 For a Trust to be effective for Inheritance Tax planning, the Settlor (and sometimes their spouse), should not be a Beneficiary.
 The Trustees are the people chosen by the Settlor to administer the Trust and are the legal owners of the assets in the Trust.
-In many cases, Trusts will not be for Inheritance Tax planning and will simply control who receives monies and when.

 Trustees must also be adults of sound mind and must agree to administer the Trust for the benefit of the Beneficiaries.
 Usually it is best to appoint at least two Trustees, although in certain circumstances three or four may be preferable.